Yiming-Li666/ACEcw1/ACEcw1_20031525/coreCode/src/ReadMe.txt

 // How to run the program
-The main method is in the Execute class.
+- The main method is in the Execute class.
-The test program is seperated from the main program.
+- The test program is seperated from the main program.
+- First run the test program, which uses "BuyOrder.csv" and "SellOrder.csv" by default.
-When running the program, you need to enter the file names for BUY order and SELL order and you also need to type the file name correctly.
+- When running the program, you need to enter the file names for BUY order and SELL order and you also need to type the file name correctly.
-The test file should be stored in the core folder.
+- The test file should be stored in the core folder.

 //Read in the file
-Each line of the file is an order, in the format of price,share.
+- Each line of the file is an order, in the format of price,share.
-Each order will be splited by "," to get the price and share value.
+- Each order will be splited by "," to get the price and share value.
-For example:
+- For example:
 ******************************
 81.17,400
 108.04,100